carlu/GRSISpoon_Calibrations/README.md

 CalibTools.C : Helper functions for Calib.C.

-CalibSpectra.C : Offline version of calib.C which carries out peak search and fits but uses the histograms output by Calib.C rather than building the spectra from scratch.
+SortHistos.C : Offline version of calib.C which carries out peak search and fits but uses the histograms output by Calib.C or the TIGRESS online analyser rather than building the spectra from scratch.
 Uses the same functions from CalibTools.C so changes there should checked to work here too.

 Other Information.